Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe GeForce GTX 880M is a lot (approximately 247%) more effective at AF than the Radeon RX 550. (explain)
+Texel RateThe GeForce GTX 880M should be quite a bit (about 247%) faster with regards to AF than the Radeon RX 550. (explain)

-Pixel RateThe GeForce GTX 880M should be quite a bit (about 73%) better at anti-aliasing than the Radeon RX 550, and also able to handle higher screen resolutions better. (explain)
+Pixel RateThe GeForce GTX 880M will be quite a bit (more or less 73%) faster with regards to full screen anti-aliasing than the Radeon RX 550, and also will be able to handle higher screen resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison